-- a) A written narrative describing: - b) Methodology used in the report including a brief description of software used, if applicable. - c) Existing site conditions. - d) Known drainage concerns, specific problem areas identified during site inspections, and downstream conditions. - e) Description of proposed stormwater management techniques - f) A summary of calculations or modeling indicating conformance with water quality and peak discharge performance standards. - g) Drainage area map which indicates all existing and proposed on-site and off-site drainage areas and flow paths to stormwater facilities, and the limits of the 100-year floodplain for all areas with contributing drainage watersheds of five acres or greater.
+- (a) A written narrative describing: Methodology used in the report including a brief description of software used, if applicable. - (b) Existing site conditions.
+(Known drainage concerns, specific problem areas identified during site inspections, and downstream condition - (c) Description of proposed stormwater management techniques - (d) A summary of calculations or modeling indicating conformance with water quality and peak discharge performance standards. - (e) Shop drawings for storm structures, green infrastructure and other BMPs including but not limited to engineered soil, special outfall structures or pre-treatment structures. - (f) Drainage area map which indicates all existing and proposed on-site and off-site drainage areas, overflow paths, the TOC path, and the limits of the 100-year floodplain for all areas with contributing drainage watersheds of five acres or greater.
 The map shall include a scale, north arrow, and labeled contours at a minimum.
-Include finish floor elevations of adjacent or impacted properties. - h) Hydrologic calculations, including - a.
-Measurement of drainage areas. - b.
-Curve number and time of concentration calculations for peak discharge calculations. - c.
-Runoff coefficient calculations for peak flow conveyance capacity requirements - d.
-Hydraulic calculations, including - e.
-Inlet grate and gutter flow calculations showing conformance with design requirements. - f.
-Closed conduit and open channel calculations showing conformance with design requirements.
+Include finish floor elevations of adjacent or impacted properties. - (g) Hydrologic calculations, including: - (1) Measurement of drainage areas. - (2) Curve number and time of concentration calculations for peak discharge calculations. - (3) Runoff coefficient calculations for peak flow conveyance capacity requirements